 Preventative Dental Care Quincy, MA

-At Premier Dental of Quincy and Milton, we provide preventative dental care for patients throughout the Quincy area and invite you to schedule a dental exam today.
+At Core Dental Group and Implants Center, we provide preventative dental care for patients throughout the Quincy area and invite you to schedule a dental exam today.
 We know that if you have your teeth cleaned on a regular basis, you can decrease your risk of getting cavities or experiencing gum disease.
 Overall, taking the time to have your teeth cleaned can prevent general discomfort and even tooth loss.
 If you haven't been to the dentist in a while, now is the time to schedule an exam so that you can prevent many common oral health issues that can negative impact your quality of life.
 We provide preventative dental care and will ensure that your appointment is a positive one and that you remain comfortable during your dental exam and treatments.

 We practice preventative dental care and are regularly asked why it is so important.
 Virtually everyone is at risk for tooth decay.
 Tooth decay is so common that it is the number one infectious disease among children in the United States.
 Additionally, according to the NIH, 92 percent of adults ages 20 to 64, have had a cavity.
 With odds like these, the reason for having your teeth cleaned become fairly clear.
 Simultaneously, we know that there is a direct link between visiting the dentist regularly and maintaining your adult teeth as you age.
 A Gallup study found that in states like Connecticut, where 74 percent of the adult population visits the dentist regularly, complete adult tooth loss is very low – 10 percent.
 However, in states where people don't visit the dentist regularly, like West Virginia, complete tooth loss is incredibly high (up to 37 percent).
 The facts paint a bleak picture for those that don't visit the dentist on a regular basis.
 However, the good news is that you can prevent cavities and tooth loss by simply scheduling preventative dental care appointments.
 To get started call our office at (617) 982-1649.
 Our friendly team will be happy to schedule an appointment for a time that works with your job and family schedule so that you can receive the care that you need.